erikv05/cs1710-final/README.md

 - Checking that the PBT assertions are written in CNF (done in the client)
 - Type safety for inputs using Zod
 - Checking that state variables defined in the client actually exist in the React component, and returning a 400 if not

+## Frontend

+The current frontend is simple and allows interaction with the node server.
+More information can be found in the component-level README.